 This regulatory action determination is based on the size, location, duration, and time-of-day for this temporary safety zone.
-Vessel traffic will be able to safely transit around this safety zone which will impact a small-designated area of Lake Charlevoix near Depot and Ferry beach, Charlevoix, MI.
-Moreover, the Coast Guard will issue a Broadcast Notice to Mariners via VHF-FM marine channel 16 about the zone and the rule allows vessels to seek permission to enter the zone.
+Vessel traffic will be able to safely transit around this safety zone which will impact a small-designated area of Lake Huron near Mackinac City for two hours on two days.
+Moreover. the Coast Guard will issue Broadcast Notice to Mariners via VHF-FM marine channel 16 about the zone and the rule allows vessels to seek permission to enter the zone.